Pre-conference: Precarious Employment - Harmonized Definition and Reporting in Public Health

 Wednesday 9 November, 9:00 – 17:00 CET in Beta 6

 Precarious employment is a social determinant that affects the health of workers and families.
 To date, a number of useful attempts have been made to define precarious employment, but there is no consensus on a common definition.
 In recent systematic reviews we have also identified many methodological issues with regard to study design, exposure assessment and reporting of results.
 This severely hampers the comparison of studies both within and between countries and consequently reduces the applicability of research findings, despite high societal relevance.

 The purpose of this pre-conference is to provide a platform for researchers seeking a common, actionable definition of precarious employment, and working to establish guidelines for collecting and reporting data on precarious employment.

-- preferred reporting and structure in order to make future studies comparable.
+- Guidelines for preferred reporting and structure in order to make comparisons over time and between countries possible

 The pre-conference is financially supported and the registration fee is only EUR 20.
 Networking lunch and refreshments are included.
 Number of registrations is limited.